Bfgeshka/awesome-c/README.md

 * [MarilynDafa/Bulllord-Engine](https://github.com/MarilynDafa/Bulllord-Engine) - lightspeed lightweight elegant  game engine in pure c
 * [MauriceGit/Cloth_Simulation](https://github.com/MauriceGit/Cloth_Simulation) - Cloth-Visualization via particle-simulation.
 * [MauriceGit/Partikel_accelleration_on_GPU](https://github.com/MauriceGit/Partikel_accelleration_on_GPU) - Particle accelleration with OpenGL 4.3, using the compute shader to calculate particle movement on graphics hardware.
+* [Olde-Skuul/doom3do](https://github.com/Olde-Skuul/doom3do) - The complete archive for DOOM for the 3DO

 ## Graphics ##
 Access to graphical APIs or other graphic rendering libraries.